Aleksandra Woźniak

-Aleksandra Maria Woźniak-Miszewska (Note: /pl/) (born 18 January 1975; /pl/) is a Polish psychologist, and retired film and television acress.
-She is best known for her roles as Kasia in 13 posterunek (1997–2000), Złotopolscy (2005–2008), Jagna Wyszkiewicz in Plebania (2010–2011), Monika Pruska in Linia życia (2011), Dominika Sadowska in Barwy szczęścia (2015–2016), and Zyta Chojnicka in The Clan (2017–2020).
+Aleksandra Maria Woźniak-Miszewska (Note: /pl/) (born 18 January 1975) is a Polish psychologist, and retired film and television actress.
+She is best known for her roles as Kasia in 13 posterunek (1997–2000), Agata Gabriel in Złotopolscy (2005–2008), Jagna Wyszkiewicz in Plebania (2010–2011), Monika Pruska in Linia życia (2011), Dominika Sadowska in Barwy szczęścia (2015–2016), and Zyta Chojnicka in The Clan (2017–2020).

 Early life and education

 Aleksandra Woźniak was born on 18 January 1975 in Warsaw, Poland.
 She has a degree in Germanic philology, and speaks fluently in English, German, and Polish.
 She also studied at the Aleksander Zelwerowicz National Academy of Dramatic Art, however left after a year.
-In 2020, she also graduated with a degree in psychology from the Faculty of Psychology of the SWPS University in Sopot.
+In 2020, she also graduated with a degree in psychology from the Faculty of Psychology of the SWPS University in Sopot, Poland.

 Career

 In 1992, at the age of 17, while still being a student, she was cast in a television play play Moje drzewko pomarańczowe, directed by Dorota Kędzierzawska for the Polish Television.
-In the following years, she also actead in films A Farewell to Maria (1993), Samowolka (1993), Dzień wielkiej ryby (1996), and Spona, and television series Spółka rodzinna (1994) and Sposób na Alcybiadesa (1997).
-She became well known for her role as Kasia in the Polsat sitcom series 13 posterunek (1997–2000), and later also for her performances as Agata Gabriel in Złotopolscy (2005–2008), Jagna Wyszkiewicz in Plebania (2010–2011), Monika Pruska in Linia życia (2011), Dominika Sadowska in Barwy szczęścia (2015–2016), and Zyta Chojnicka in The Clan (2017–2020).
+In the following years, she also acted in films A Farewell to Maria (1993), Samowolka (1993), Dzień wielkiej ryby (1996), and Spona, and television series Spółka rodzinna (1994), and Sposób na Alcybiadesa (1997).
+She became well known for her role of Kasia in the Polsat sitcom series 13 posterunek (1997–2000), and later also for her performances as Agata Gabriel in Złotopolscy (2005–2008), Jagna Wyszkiewicz in Plebania (2010–2011), Monika Pruska in Linia życia (2011), Dominika Sadowska in Barwy szczęścia (2015–2016), and Zyta Chojnicka in The Clan (2017–2020).
 She also appeared in the television series Szpital na perypetiach (2001–2003), Król przedmieścia (2002), Off the Stretcher (2003), Crime Detectives (2006), and Faceci do wzięcia (2006).
 Additionally, in 2010, she was nominated to the Golden Duck award for her role in the 2008 comedy drama feature film Droga do raju.

-Woźniak also hosted children's gameshow Hugo Family (2002–2003), as well as talk shows Świątek Piątek, czyli goście Aleksandry Woźniak (2003) and Cafe Espresso (2012), and was a presenenter for Romance TV.
-In 2007, she was a contestant in the gameshow Jak oni śpiewają.
+Woźniak also hosted children's game show Hugo Family (2002–2003), as well as talk shows Świątek Piątek, czyli goście Aleksandry Woźniak (2003) and Cafe Espresso (2012), and was a presenenter for Romance TV.
+In 2007, she was a contestant in the game show Jak oni śpiewają.

 In 2020, she announced her retirement from acting.
-Currently, she is a psychologist, operating her own practice in Gdańsk.
+Currently, she works as a psychologist, operating her own practice in Gdańsk, Poland.

-Private life
+Personal life

 Woźniak's first marriage lasted three months.
 A few years later she married politologist Tomasz Kuszłejko, with the couple divorcing two years later.
 They had two twin daughters, Julia and Anna Woźniaks, born in 2004.
-For two years, Woźniak was in a relationship with a film and television director Maciej Ślesicki.
-In 2014, she married her third husband, Szymon Miszewski, with whom she resides in Gdańsk.
+For two years, Woźniak was in a relationship with film and television director Maciej Ślesicki.
+In 2014, she married her third husband, Szymon Miszewski, with whom she resides in Gdańsk, Poland.

+Legacy

+Woźniak was a subject of a biographical book by Marzanna Graff, titled Optymistki, dedicated to twelve noteworthy women, and published in 2009.